fingent-corp/gateway-woocommerce-mastercard-module/README.md

    - **Hosted Session**<br/>
 This feature lets you customize the layout and design of your payment page to match your brand, while still meeting strict PCI security standards.
 It makes managing security easier without compromising the user experience.

-**3. Fraud Prevention and Security -** This feature enhances security and protects against fraud:
+**3. Fraud Prevention and Security -** These features enhance security and protect against fraud:

    - **Address Verification Service (AVS)**<br/>
 AVS helps prevent fraud by checking the billing address provided during a payment to make sure it matches the one on file with the cardholder's bank.
 This helps confirm that the person making the payment is the actual cardholder.
 To use AVS, it must be activated on your MID.